 Contact email: sooyeon AT berkeley.edu, sooyeon AT lbl.gov

 Vicente’s research addresses water infrastructure and environment: sustainable reservoir sediment management, flood management, and river restoration.
-His research is focused on strategic planning for sustainable sediment management in Andean River Basins in Colombia, Ecuador, Peru, and Bolivia, where hundreds of new hydroelectric dams are proposed or under construction, some in areas of high natural hazard and high sediment yield.
+His research is focused on strategic planning for sustainable sediment management in Andean River Basins in Colombia, Ecuador, Peru, and Bolivia, where several new dams are proposed or under construction, some in areas of high natural hazard and high sediment yield.
 During his professional experience, Vicente has conducted physical and mathematical models for evaluating river diversion structures, and developed a model for reservoir’s water management.
 He was lecturer at the Department of Civil Engineering, U Cuenca, from 2014 until 2016.
-Vicente received his BS in Civil Engineering at Universidad de Cuenca, Ecuador (2001), and his MSc. in Water Resources Engineering at KULeuven and VUB Universities in Belgium (2014).
+Vicente received his BS in Civil Engineering at Universidad de Cuenca, Ecuador (2001), and his MSc.
+In Water Resources Engineering at KULeuven and VUB Universities in Belgium (2014).
 He was granted a VLIR Scholarship (2012), from the Flemish Government, for his Master studies, a SENESCYT Scholarship (2013), from the Ecuadorian Government, for conducting his Master thesis research, and a Fulbright Scholarship for his PhD studies.
 While earning his undergraduate degree, he served as Volunteer Firefighter in Cuenca, Ecuador for four years, and one year as Catechist.

 Contact email: vicente.tinoco AT berkeley.edu